zaanstad/ZaanAtlas/README.md

 ### Download dependencies

 The ZaanAtlas repository contains what you need to run the application as a servlet with an integrated persistence layer.
 Due to its age, the application only runs under Java 1.5.
+Download the product for your operating system from https://www.oracle.com/java/technologies/java-archive-javase5-downloads.html.

-On *nix operating systems:
+On *nix operating systems (assuming the download is available in the `/tmp` folder):

     cd /tmp
     chmod +x jdk-1_5_0_22-linux-amd64.bin